-This trips up a lot of entrepreneurs.
-I’ve seen so many people start businesses without a financial plan.
+This trips up a lot of entrepreneurs, and I’ve seen many people start businesses without a financial plan.

-Having a budget not only helps with tracking where your money is being spent, but it also allows your to analyze things like what type of advertising is working best for you.
+Having a budget not only helps with tracking where your money is being spent, but it also allows you to analyze things, like what type of advertising is working best for you.

 How do your payroll expenses compare to the industry average?
 Are you spending too much or too little in commissions and bonuses?
-And God help you if you decide you need to get funding.
+Are you lacking funding?

 Going anywhere for funding (Bank, Investors, VC firms) without a professional budget will get you booted out of the office without a second look.